coreeng/software-templates/go/web/skeleton/README.md

-# CECG IDP Reference Application - GoLang
+# GoLang Web

-Reference Golang application for the CECG Developer Platform.
+Golang application for the Core Platform.

 # Path to Production